KohlerHECTOR/dpdt-py/docs/index.md

 ![Avila](avila.png).

 It is also possible to add feature costs when fitting the tree.
-It is also possible to do regression.
+It is also possible to do regression, including multi-output regression.

 ## Usage